bethaitman/bethsite/content/posts/editing.md

 Before | After
 --- | ---
-"X can be done" <br> or "It is possible to do X" | "Do X" "There is a y that can be used to do X" | "Use Y to do X" <br> or, better, "To do X, use Y" This applies to headings too.
+"X can be done" <br> or "It is possible to do X" | "Do X" "There is a Y that can be used to do X" | "Use Y to do X" <br> or, better, "To do X, use Y" This applies to headings too.
 "Custom code generation" | "Writing a custom code generator"

 ### Remove tautologies